On-chip semi-device-independent quantum random number generator exploiting contextuality: Introduction

-In this context, integrated silicon photonics has recently emerged as a promising platform for the realization of quantum technologies, thanks to the ability of photonic integrated circuits (PICs) to generate quantum states and process them with high precision through optical components in a compact, stable and scalable way~\cite{Spring:13,silverstone2014chip,perez2017silicon,paesani2019generation, wang2018multidimensional}.
-Implementations of integrated QRNGs have been demonstrated, relying on diverse quantum processes such as homodyne detection~\cite{PRXQuantum.4.010330,raffaelli1612chip}, vacuum fluctuations~\cite{haylock2019multiplexed}, and photon arrival time~\cite{bisadi2018compact}.
-However, most of these schemes operate under fully trusted assumptions and do not provide certified randomness in the presence of tampered, imperfect or partially characterized devices.
-By combining the advantages of integrated silicon photonics with contextuality-based certification, we demonstrate a proof-of-concept integrated, semi-DI QRNG.
 Randomness is certified via the violation of the Klyachko-Can-Binicioğlu-Shumovsky (KCBS) inequality~\cite{PhysRevLett.101.020403, lapkiewicz2011experimental,um2013experimental}, demonstrating contextuality-based randomness generation in integrated photonic chips.
 Our scheme combines two different PICs: a heralded single-photon source and a reconfigurable interferometer mesh to prepare and measure quantum states.
 The KCBS scenario represents the simplest case in which non-contextual hidden variable (NCHV) models fail, namely a high-dimensional system with a Hilbert space dimension of three: a qutrit.
 By placing limits on the correlations allowed in a non-contextual theory, the KCBS inequality provides a minimal and experimentally accessible test of quantum contextuality, suitable to certify QRNGs.

 An observed violation of $-3.84 \pm 0.08$, against the classical bound of $-3$, confirms the presence of contextuality.
 We use this result to certify a conditional min-entropy per experimental round of $H_{min}=0.077\pm0.002$, obtained from a bespoke security analysis based on semidefinite programming.
 This guarantees that each measurement outcome contains at least $0.077\pm0.002$ bits of genuine randomness available for extraction, leading to an asymptotic rate of $21.7\pm0.5$ genuine random bits per second.